Text description of image titled

 Insurance companies, regulators, and law enforcement officers are making great efforts to fight fraud at all levels, but their efforts alone cannot solve the fraud problem.

-You can play a vital role in combating automobile insurance fraud by:
+You can play a vital role in combatting and rejecting participation in automobile insurance fraud by:

-- reading your insurance policy.
-Your policy provides specific details about your insurance coverages, your rights, and your responsibilities under the contract,
+- Reading and understanding your insurance policy.
+Your policy provides specific details about your insurance coverages, your rights, and your responsibilities under the contract.
+If you have questions, call your insurance provider.

-- checking over what you've filled out on your auto insurance application or claims forms to make sure you haven't made any mistakes,
+- Filling out and checking over your auto insurance application or claim forms carefully to make sure you haven’t made any mistakes

-- keeping records.
-Get the names, addresses, phone numbers, licence plate and driver's licence numbers, and insurance information from all those involved in an accident,
+- Keeping detailed records: get the names, addresses, phone numbers, license plate and driver’s license numbers, and insurance information from all those involved in an accident.
+Take photos of the accident scene.
+Record the age and gender of those involved, including by-standers

-- demanding detailed repair and medical bills, and carefully reviewing them to make sure you received all goods and services you were billed for, and
+- Demanding detailed repair and medical bills – make sure you received all the goods and services you were billed for

 If you want legal advice, the Law Society of Upper Canada has services to help you find a legal professional.

-Learn about common types of auto insurance fraud and the resulting penalties:
+Learn more about common types of auto insurance fraud and the resulting penalties:

-- Don't Get Scammed Buying Auto Insurance: a comprehensive brochure that can help you guard against potential scams.
+- Don't Get Scammed Buying Auto Insurance: A comprehensive article that can help you guard against potential scams.

 - Tips for Avoiding Tow Truck Scams: Find out how scams work, what you can do and who to contact if you suspect fraud.